Part 6: Pricing

 The Left-Digit Effect

 Psychologists found the first digit in a group of numbers exert more influence than the digits that follow.
 A price of 79.99 is judged mostly by its “7”.
 It’s not accidental the price of Dyson products in Target are jacked with nines.

 The left-digit effect has three implications for retail.
 Firstly, we interpret prices by slashing off the remaining digits.
-The rule of retail is to end your prices in “7” and “9” because these prices in repeated studies have been found to get more sales.
+The rule of retail is to end your prices in “7” and “9” because repeated studies have found these prices to get more sales.
 An MIT and University of Chicago study found a clothing item sold best at $39 compared to $44 and $34.

-Secondly, reconsider the use of cents for items where quality is important.
-99-cent endings can give the image that an item is of low or questionable quality,” says Robert Schindler, a professor of marketing at Rutgers University.
+Secondly, reconsider the use of cents for items where quality is important. “[99-cent endings] can give the image that an item is of low or questionable quality,” says Robert Schindler, a professor of marketing at Rutgers University.
 A bargain-oriented store should use cents everywhere.

-- Priceless: The Myth of Fair Value (and How to Take Advantage of It) by William Poundstone
+- Priceless: The Myth of Fair Value (and How to Take Advantage of It) by William Poundstone.

-- Predictably Irrational by Dan Ariely
+- Predictably Irrational by Dan Ariely.

 You’ve almost finished learning all the best ways to get more customers from visitors.
 The last part is the final step of the purchase where you learn how to make your checkout compel people to buy.